-Board of Directors of PricewaterhouseCoopers Limited

-The Board of Directors is chaired by the Senior Partner and is responsible for undertaking certain statutory duties of the Firm.
-The members of the Board of Directors who have served during the financial year ended 30 June 2020 are the following:

-Andreas Yiasemides Anna Loizou Antonis Christodoulides Aram Tavitian Charalambos Sergiou Chris Odysseos Christos Charalambides Christos Tsolakis Chrysilios Pelekanos Cleo Papadopoulou Constantinos Constantinou Constantinos Taliotis Dinos Kapsalis Eftychios Eftychiou Elina Christofides Evgenios Evgeniou George Kazamias George Lambrou Liakos Theodorou Loizos Markides Marios Andreou Michalis Stavrides Michalis Stephanou Nicos Chimarides Nicos Stavrou Nicos Theodoulou Pantelis Evangelou\ Petros Maroudias Petros Petrakis Philippos Soseilos Stavros Kattamis Stelios Constantinou Stelios Violaris Tasos Nolas Tassos Procopiou Theo Parperis Tony Hadjiloucas Varnavas Nicolaou Vassilios Vrachimis Yiangos Kaponides Zacharias Clerides
+Board of Directors of PricewaterhouseCoopers Limited The Board of Directors is chaired by the Senior Partner and is responsible for undertaking certain statutory duties of the Firm.
+The members of the Board of Directors who have served during the financial year ended 30 June 2021 are the following: Andreas Andronicou Andreas Yiasemides Anna Loizou Antonis Christodoulides Aram Tavitian Charalambos Sergiou Chris Odysseos Christos Charalambides Christos Tsolakis Chrysilios Pelekanos Cleo Papadopoulou Constantinos Constantinou Constantinos Taliotis Dinos Kapsalis Eftychios Eftychiou Elina Christofides Evgenios Evgeniou George Kazamias George Lambrou Liakos Theodorou Loizos Markides Marios Andreou Martha Lambrou Michalis Stavrides Michalis Stephanou Nicos Chimarides Nicos Stavrou Nicos Theodoulou Petros Maroudias Petros Petrakis Philippos Soseilos Stavros Kattamis Stelios Constantinou Stelios Violaris Tasos Nolas Tassos Procopiou Theo Parperis Tony Hadjiloucas Varnavas Nicolaou Vassilios Vrachimis Yiangos Kaponides Zacharias Clerides Management Board The Senior Partner who is elected by the firm's Partners for a four year term, appoints the firm's Management Board.

-\ Retired as at 30 June 2020

-Management Board

-The Senior Partner who is elected by the Firm's Partners for a four year term, appoints the Firm's Management Board.
 Each member of the Management Board is subject to formal, rigorous, and ongoing performance evaluation.
-The Management Board is responsible for assisting the Senior Partner in the formulation, implementation and communication of strategic priorities and oversight of the implementation of business plans, compliance with all PwC Network obligations and the design, maintenance and operation of an effective quality control system.
+The Management Board is responsible for assisting the Senior Partner in the formulation, implementation and communication of strategic priorities and oversight of the implementation of business plans, compliance with all PwC network obligations and the design, maintenance and operation of an effective quality control system.
 The Management Board meets at least once a month and the agenda of its meetings includes matters for consideration raised through the Senior Partner, by any Management Board member or PwC Cyprus Partner.
 The Management Board takes responsibility for the establishment of a system of internal quality control and for reviewing and evaluating its effectiveness.
 The day-to-day responsibility for the implementation of this system, the ongoing monitoring of the identified risks and the effectiveness of controls applied to reduce the risks to an acceptable level, rests with senior management in the individual Lines of Service and Functions.
-The Management Board evaluates the effectiveness of the Firm's system of internal quality control through reports of periodic reviews of performance and quality, which are carried out internally as well as independently by the PwC Network and the Firm's regulator in Cyprus.

-Oversight Board

-The Oversight Board, which is independent of the Management Board, is elected by the Firm's Partners for a two-year term of office; and consists of four members all of whom are Partners.

-The Oversight Board generally meets on a bi-monthly basis but may hold additional meetings if necessary and issues bi-annual reports on its activities to the Partners.
-It considers a wide range of issues for the Firm such as risk, strategy, reputation, people matters including health and wellbeing, technology, return on investments, and culture and has supported, given guidance to and challenged the Senior Partner and the Management Board.
-The Oversight Board has particular insight on the views of the Partners of the Firm and reflects those in conversations with management.

-During the financial year the Oversight Board:
+The Management Board evaluates the effectiveness of the firm's system of internal quality control through reports of periodic reviews of performance and quality, which are carried out internally as well as independently by the PwC network and the firm's regulator in Cyprus.
+Oversight Board The Oversight Board, which is independent of the Management Board, is elected by the firm's Partners for a two-year term of office and consists of four members all of whom are Partners.
+The Oversight Board generally meets on a bi-monthly basis but may hold additional meetings, if necessary, and issues biannual reports on its activities to the Partners.
+It considers a wide range of issues for the firm such as risk, strategy, reputation, culture, people matters including health and wellbeing, technology, return on investments and more.
+It supports, gives guidance to, and challenges the Senior Partner and the Management Board.
+The Oversight Board has particular insight on the views of the partners of the firm and reflects those in conversations with management.
+During FY21, the Oversight Board, among others:

-- Has met 9 times.
-Several other meetings were also held between the Oversight Board Chairman and the Senior Partner: - Received feedback from the Senior Partner on the financial performance, business developments and risk management issues affecting the Firm; - Proposed the performance ratings of the members of the Management Board to the Senior Partner, determined the performance rating of the Senior Partner and ensured that the Firm's policies and procedures concerning the determination of the Partners' performance rating for FY19 were performed properly; and - Assessed the effectiveness, independence and re-appointment of the Firm's external statutory auditor.
+- has met 8 times.
+In addition, several ad-hoc meetings were held between the Oversight Board Chairman and the Senior Partner: - received feedback from the Senior Partner on the financial performance, business developments and risk management issues affecting the firm; - discussed the performance ratings of the members of the Management Board with the Senior Partner, determined the performance rating of the Senior Partner and ensured that the firm's policies and procedures concerning the determination of the Partners' performance rating for FY20 were performed properly; and - assessed the effectiveness, independence and appointment of the firm's external statutory auditor.